scireum/sirius-biz/src/main/java/sirius/biz/packages/README.md

 UserAccount role should be only displayed if the Tenant has a certain other permission.
 This can be checked via the `Packages#hasRequiredPermissionForPermission` method.

+To use packages and upgrades in entities, use the [PackageData](PackageData.java)-composite.

 Example configuration:
 ```
 security {